PluckyDevv/Fast-Search/README.md

-# Fast Search
+# 🪄 Fast Search

-Fast Search provides a quicker alternative to DuckDuckGo's bangs system.
-While DuckDuckGo bangs are powerful, they can sometimes be slow.
-Fast Search uses a lightweight implementation with cached scripts and service workers to deliver faster performance with the same functionality.

-No tracking, privacy focused.

-## Features

-- Lightning fast redirection
-- Customizable default search engine
+DuckDuckGo's bang system is great, but slow.
+Our objective is to fix that!

+## 🤔 Why should you use our service?

-- Privacy focused - no tracking
+- [x] 🔖 Completely static - no server requests needed
-- Uses the same bang syntax you're familiar with
+- [x] ✒️ Local-first - all processing happens on your machine
+- [x] 🔒 Zero data collection - your privacy is protected

-## How to Use
+## 🔎 How to Use

 Add the following URL to your browser's search engine settings: